fayimora/qmplus_crawler/README.md

-A web crawler for QM+
+A web crawler for QM+.
+Please contact me if you need help adapting this for something else

 Copyright (C) 2013 Fayimora Femi-Balogun

 Permission is hereby granted, free of charge, to any person obtaining